 Saturday Farmers Market

-The San Ramon Farmers Market will be temporarily moving to Bishop Ranch 3 from Nov 9 – Jan 4 to accommodate for the Kristi Yamaguchi Holiday Ice Rink at City Center Bishop Ranch!
+The San Ramon Farmers Market will be temporarily moving to Bishop Ranch 3 from Nov 9 – Jan 4th while we enjoy the Kristi Yamaguchi Holiday Ice Rink at City Center Bishop Ranch!
 The temporary location is across the street from Fieldwork Brewing at the corner of Camino Ramon and Bishop Drive

 The Saturday market will return to City Center on Jan 11th